 Water-based lubricants are completely toy-friendly and a great start to anal play.
 Water-based lubes are also condom-safe, so when you’re ready for the real D, you can transition from toy to penis seamlessly.
 Additionally, many people opt for water-based lubes because they’re easy to clean up, and they can be made with all-natural ingredients.

 There’s also a hybrid (part water, part silicone) toy-safe lubricant that increases the lubricity.
 We like this variety of lube because it offers enhanced lubrication and a slippery feeling in addition to the benefits mentioned above for traditional water-based lubes.
 Not all water-based lubes are created equal, however.
-We recommend Flip Lube because it’s iso-osmolar, meaning it won’t dehydrate your cells, which reduces your risk of irritation, tearing, and ultimately, STD transmission.
+Our team of medical experts recommends Flip Lube because it’s iso-osmolar, meaning it won’t dehydrate your cells, which reduces your risk of irritation, tearing, and ultimately, STD transmission.

 The benefit of using a glass toy set, like the Dosha 3-Piece Glass Anal Plug Kit or another compatible material, is that you can use silicone lube.
 So, when you switch to the real thing, you won’t have to change lubes.
 You’ll experience maximum slip from start to finish.